idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 Besides `hasProfile`, all other queries to idOS nodes require a valid signature.
 These are performed by your user's wallet, whose signer must be passed to the SDK via the `setSigner` method.
 Your user's wallet might need to be triggered, so you should be mindful of when in your user's journey you call this method.

-When called, `setSigner` will try to connect to the idOS nodes, sign a [Sign-In With Ethereum](https://eips.ethereum.org/EIPS/eip-4361) (SIWE) messgage for authentication, and make a call to get some basic information about the user.
+When called, `setSigner` will try to connect to the idOS nodes, sign a [Sign-In With Ethereum](https://eips.ethereum.org/EIPS/eip-4361) (SIWE) message for authentication, and make a call to get some basic information about the user.

 > 🛈 Note for NEAR
 >